Bonter v. Estate of Laird: Possession, Consent, and a Motor Vehicle Accident

 Indeed, Justice Hurley said it was still not clear at this stage of the litigation whether the defendant here had “abdicated” her responsibility.
 The judge noted that the driver “was still under the influence of alcohol” from drinking the night before when he arrived at the defendant’s apartment.
 When the driver asked for the defendant’s keys, she testified she responded by saying, “you’re just going to get your cigarettes, correct?”
 Justice Hurley said a jury could interpret this question “as an implicit acknowledgement of a suspicion that he might use the opportunity to drive the car.”
 For these and other reasons, the judge said it would not be appropriate to dispose of this case via summary judgment.

-Contact Preszler Law Today if You Have Been Injured in a Auto Accident
+Contact Preszler Injury Lawyers Today if You Have Been Injured in a Auto Accident